olegokun/document-categorization/README.md

 These books could roughly be divided into 3-4 clusters: "Spark", "Deep Learning", "Elasticsearch/Solr".
 I intentionally selected such books so that there would be no (significant) overlap in their topics and document clustering would have clear targets.

 ## Training phase
+In this phase, one has a set of documents to begin working with.
+The outcome is a set of clusters and popular words extracted from each cluster.

 ### Running code
 The main file with all necessary code to execute in your favorite IDE or from the command line is *document_categorization.py*.
 The file *categorization.env* is the environment file where all important parameters, such as clustering method or the number of topics per cluster, are set up as follows: